 FUN, CHALLENGING CURRICULUM

 Pre-K3 and pre-k4

 The preschool program centers around advanced levels of the Wee Learn curriculum.
 Students are taught through targeted curricula such as The Wright Skills for Literacy and Math Their Way.
 The program covers mathematics, language arts, science, fine arts, foreign language, and physical education—exceeding all Georgia Early Learning Standards.
 Daily Bible instruction and weekly chapels integrate God’s Truth across the curriculum.
 Connections classes include music, Spanish, STEAM (science, technology, engineering, arts, math), cooking, media center, and physical education.

-As a part of our lower school, MPCS offers a Transitional Kindergarten program (formerly Advanced PreK/APK) available in kindergarten in unison with our Homeschool Hybrid program (depending on demand).
-This program provides an extra year of learning for young five-year-olds or children that may need additional time for developmental or academic growth.
+As a part of our lower school, MPCS offers a Transitional Kindergarten program available in Kindergarten in unison with our Homeschool Hybrid program (depending on demand).
+After completion of PK4, this program provides an extra year of learning for young five-year-olds or children that may need additional time for developmental or academic growth.
 This small class creates the opportunity for developmentally appropriate instruction with a focus on phonics and social skills.
 These students then move into Kindergarten or first grade the following year with a solid foundation needed for their academic career.